krishna-warfade/COEP-Data-Structures-and-Algorithms/Algorithms/Sorting Algorithms/report.md

 - Best Case: O(n^2) : When the list is in reverse order.
 - Average Case: O(n^2) : When the list is in random order.
 - Worst Case: O(n^2) : When the list is already sorted.

+## Space Complexity
+- Space Complexity: **O(1)**
+Selection sort is an in-place sorting algorithm.
+It uses a constant amount of extra memory.

 ## Performance